obaldellon/web-upinfo/_posts/s1/2018-09-07-programming-challenge.md

 {% endcomment %}

 Final Exam with Sphere Engine (50%) - October 31, 2022
-: There are two problems to solve in the labs within 3 hours.
+: There are between two and four problems to solve in the labs within 3 hours.
 Pair work is not allowed.

 #### Coding Battle Oral ####